aaxwaz/Getting-and-Cleaning-Data-Project/CodeBook.md

 # Getting and Cleaning Data Project Code Book
+**OVERVIEW**

+This code book summarizes variables appearing in the "finalResult.txt", which you will get after running "run_analysis.R" script.
+The names have been originally extracted from "features.txt", and transformed into a consistent naming convention described below.

 **NAMING CONVENTION**

 Variables starting with “t” or “f” represent measurements in time and frequency domain, respectively.